Cosmological perturbations and gravitational waves in the general Einstein-vector theory: The tensor perturbations

 Clearly, the terms $\beta_1RA^2$, $\beta_2G_{\mu\nu}A^{\mu}A^{\nu}$, and $\beta_4E^{(2)}A^2$ in the action~\eqref{g-action-4d} directly contribute to deviations of the friction term from its counterpart in GR.
 According to Eq.~\eqref{qt-151554}, if $\bar{A}$ is constant, these deviations vanish.
 If instead $\bar{A}=\bar{A}(t)$, the deviation disappears only when $\beta_1=\beta_2=\beta_4=0$, in which case the theory reduces to the Einstein-Maxwell theory supplemented by a Gauss-Bonnet term.

-All GWs that can be directly detected by current GW detectors have large wavenumbers $|\vec{k}|$, where $|\vec{k}|=\sqrt{\vec{k}^2}$ and $\vec{k}^2=\vec{k}^2$.
+All GWs that can be directly detected by current GW detectors have large wavenumbers $|\vec{k}|$ compared to the cosmic scale, where $|\vec{k}|=\sqrt{\vec{k}^2}$ and $\vec{k}^2=\delta^{ij}k_{i}k_{j}$.
 Therefore, we shall discuss the properties of GWs in the small-scale limit ($|\vec{k}|\rightarrow \infty$).
 By performing a Fourier expansion of the tensor perturbation $h_{b}$ and substituting it into Eq.~\eqref{motion-hb-2340}, one can straightforwardly derive the dispersion relation for tensor GWs,

 where $w_b$ denotes the frequency of tensor GWs, and $c_{t}^2$ can be expressed as

 Here, on the right-hand side of the second equality sign, all contributions of second and higher order in the coefficients $\beta_{1}$, $\beta_{2}$, and $\beta_{4}$ are included in $\mathcal{O}(\beta_{\bullet}^2)$.
 Obviously, there are two independent tensor modes propagating at the speed $c_{t}$ in the general Einstein-vector theory.
 From the action~\eqref{action-all}, one can see that the terms $\beta_2G_{\mu\nu}A^{\mu}A^{\nu}$ and $\beta_{4}E^{(2)}A^2$ provide the dominant and direct contributions to deviations of the tensor GW speed from the speed of light, whereas the term $\beta_3E^{(2)}$ does not enter the tensor equation of motion.
 The term $\beta_1RA^2$ in the action~\eqref{action-all} affects the tensor GW speed only at second order.